Juvenile Crime Representation in Upstate SC

 • Driving while intoxicated

 Lauren defends juveniles against general misdemeanors, including the following:

 • Underage tobacco use or possession

 Lauren Taylor is a criminal defense attorney in Greenville SC, who represents juveniles in defense cases throughout the upstate.
-Call her today for a FREE consultation 864-326-2888 .
+Call her today for an initial consultation 843-790-9009 .